Fianax/citigroup_group4/client-manual/Client Manual - Consumer Accounts.md

 ## Filing a Claim

-If you believe a substitute check you have received from us was improperly debited to your account, please call CitiPhone Banking® at the number indicated in the 'Contact Us' section of this Manual.
+If you believe a substitute check you have received from us was improperly debited to your account, please call CitiPhone BankingÂ® at the number indicated in the 'Contact Us' section of this Manual.
 You must contact us within forty (40) calendar days of the date we mailed, or otherwise made available to you, the substitute check in question.
 We may extend the time period if you were prevented from contacting us for extenuating reasons.
 In certain situations, such as forgery claims, we may require that you put your claim in writing.
 If so, we must receive the information in writing within ten (10) Business Days from the day you first notified us of your claim.

 If you are not able to contact us by telephone, you may also write to us at the following address: Citibank Client Services, P.O.
 Box 769014, San Antonio, TX 78245-9989.

 In investigating your claim, we may request the following information from you:

-- · Description of how you suffered a loss;
+- Â· Description of how you suffered a loss;
-- · Amount of your loss;
+- Â· Amount of your loss;
-- · Explanation as to why the original check is needed to determine the validity of the amount charged to your account; and
+- Â· Explanation as to why the original check is needed to determine the validity of the amount charged to your account; and
-- · A copy of the substitute check and/or information to help us identify the substitute check (such as check number, the amount of the check and payee).
+- Â· A copy of the substitute check and/or information to help us identify the substitute check (such as check number, the amount of the check and payee).

 ## Special Circumstances